oasysgames/oasys-docs/docs/techdocs/4-wallet/1-1-soas.md

 First, look at this code if you are familiar with it.

+sOAS can be minted by anyone, but the minter can move it only with the minter's permission.
 While we mint a token from a contract,

 Address
 Since (Vesting Start period,Lockup end period)
 Until (Vesting Ends)

 Time itself is calculated by a UNIX timestamp.
-Calculation formula is :
+The Calculation formula is :

 ```
 (now - since) ÷ (until - since) × sOAS holding amount